Monday, December 23, 2024

 People's Deputy and head of the Verkhovna Rada Committee on Energy and Housing and Public Utilities Andriy Gerus directly called this a consequence of the actions of lobbyists of energy oligarchs.
 And it is DTEK, which controls from 25 to 30% of Ukrainian energy and is the largest private company in the Ukrainian energy sector, that fits this description.

 But the same rule, as it turns out, also applies to the electricity tariff for the population.
-Thus, back in April 2024, the founder of the public organization “Union of Consumers of Utilities of Ukraine” Oleg Popenko argued that Ukraine had the most expensive electricity in Europe - almost 60 euros per 1 MW.
+Thus, back in April 2024, the founder of the public organization “Union of Utility Consumers of Ukraine” Oleg Popenko argued that Ukraine had the most expensive electricity in Europe - almost 60 euros per 1 MW.

 “The Ministry of Energy tells us that the cost of electricity in Ukraine is about 1.5 UAH per kWh, or 1,500 UAH per MWh, that’s 38 dollars, although we see that in Hungary or Slovakia it costs 18 dollars.
 This is the difference that is being sawed at our energy facilities under the guise of cost,” explains the expert.